 Meatless Mondays Across the Nation — and Abroad!

-- Cities such as San Francisco, CA; Boone, NC; Oakland, CA; and Philadelphia, PA have implemented Meatless Monday resolutions.
+- Cities such as San Francisco, CA; San Jose, CA; Oakland, CA; Boone, NC; and Philadelphia, PA have implemented Meatless Monday resolutions.
 Aspen, CO businesses, nutritionists, and residents have also embraced the initiative.

 - Schools around the country are participating to curb obesity and encourage healthy eating habits.
 The Baltimore City Public School system was the first school district to implement Meatless Mondays in 2009, and serves all-vegetarian meals to 80,000 students every week.
 The Los Angeles Unified School District, the nation’s second largest public school system, launched a 100% Meatless Monday menu in all of its cafeterias in 2013, serving 650,000 meat-free meals to students each week.
 The San Diego Unified School District passed a vote to incorporate Meatless Mondays in kindergarten through eighth grade cafeterias.
 The Buffalo Public School District is also offering exclusively meat-free meals in its K-12 cafeterias every Monday.
 South San Francisco Unified School District, Westbrook Public Schools (CT), and Winchendon Public Schools (MA) all recently launched Meatless Monday programs.
 Even the Philadelphia Public Schools system is now promoting “Lean and Green” Days!